PeterWangIntel/crosswalk-website/Presentation-api-manual.md

 * [navigator.presentation.displayavailablechange Event](Presentation-api-manual#navigatorpresentationdisplayavailablechange-event)

 ### Sample Code
-The controller page is used to open another page on the secondary page:
+The controller page is used to open another HTML page on the secondary display:
 ```
 <html>
 <head>